Hudson Valley AND LEGACY Art Junket

 We see patterns in nature.
-Patterns in art may include the repetition of visual elements—lines, shapes, colors, or motifs—to create rhythm, harmony, and visual interest.
-Patterns are also important in Western poetry and music in rhyme and rhythm.
-Human history is seen by many as a way to see connections between eras and Mark Twain is said to have said that history doesn't repeat itself, but it does rhyme.
+Patterns in art includes the repetition of visual elements—lines, shapes, colors, or motifs—to create rhythm, harmony, and visual interest.
+Patterns are important in Western poetry and music in rhyme and rhythm.
+Human history is seen by many as a way to see connections between eras - history doesn't repeat itself, but it does rhyme.

 Ruminations.
 Thinking about patterns.